Broker (2010 film)

-Broker is a 2010 Indian Telugu-language political thriller film written, directed and composed by R. P. Patnaik who also portrays the lead role in the film.
+Broker is a 2010 Indian Telugu-language political thriller film written, directed and featuring music composed by R. P. Patnaik who also portrays the lead role in the film.
 The Kannada film Agraja (2014) was loosely inspired from this film.
 A sequel titled Broker 2 was released in 2014.

 Plot

 Ganapati alias Gani is a mediator who has a lot of contacts with politicians and government officers.
 Several people approach him and offer bribe to the officials to get their things done quickly.
 He is the right hand of a big politician in dealing with land encroachments.
 He also saves a corrupt officer Dharmateja when ACB officials rides his house and got suspended.
 Many people suffer due to this.
 Once he helps his old teacher to receive his retirement benefits in exchange for a bribe.
 Being principled, he kills himself when he learns of it.
 Gani also loses his son in a fly-over collapse incident.
 Gani helped the contractor in getting the project from officials through bribes.
 His wife hates him because of his lobbying job.
 But he continues.

 He meets Dharmateja and knows about his charity work.
 He explains to him why he is a changed man now.
 Gani feels guilty for all his past actions, and goes to a TV studio to reveal all the connections he had with corrupt officials and the amount of money they had taken as bribes.
 He reveals a couple of connections which shocks everybody.
 Then he refuses to reveal all the names, requesting those corrupt officials reveal themselves.
 Many calls from throughout the state inundate the TV station.
 The Chief minister declares that there would no cases against those who voluntarily surrendered their illegal money and it would be utilized for the people.